FitzwilliamMuseum/fitz-unlocking-miniatures/documentation.md

 [The Fitzwilliam Museum](https://fitzmuseum.cam.ac.uk/)
 ```

 Images included in the project.
 Notice that the link url is relative to the location of the markdown file and the image file.
 Where you save the image does not matter eg. inside `content/assets/blog` as long as you give the correct path.
-The left had side is used as alt text.
+The left hand side is used as alt text.

 ```markdown
 ![Figure 1](../assets/ABOUT_figure_1_1920_1280.JPG)